 High school students may attend Northwest simultaneously if the following requirements are met:

-- Dual enrolled students must have completed a minimum of fourteen (14) core high school units or have an ACT composite score of thirty (30) or above and a GPA of 3.0 or above.
+- Dual enrolled students must be classified as a junior or senior and a GPA of 3.0 or above.

 - Complete a Northwest Application for Admission.
 Applications may be completed online or downloaded from the college website here.

 - Submit an unconditional written letter of recommendation from the high school principal or guidance counselor.